-Ship Wreck is a running game.
+Ship Wreck is a running and action game.
 The game requires a combination of speed, teamwork, and listening skills.
 So this is one of those games that is not necessarily won by the most athletic team.
 Some teamwork strategy can really even the odds.

 It works best with teams of 5 to 10 people, but you can adjust in to match your group size.
 You can have any number of teams, but generally 2 to 5 teams works best.
 It is a great game for youth group, youth ministry, or vacation bible school.

 Each team will need a “ship”.
 These should be identical (or similar) items and should be appropriate for the number of members on the team.
 During the game, all of the team members will need to get on or in their ship.
 For a team of 10 people, a small tarp or blanket would be appropriate.
 If your teams are really small, a hula hoop is a good option.
 A large piece of cardboard also works.

 Teams must work together to get their ship to the finish line without losing anyone.

 - One “ship” for each team (see above)